-- Suspension of operations If business operations were fully or partially suspended due to orders relating to COVID-19 mandated by an appropriate government authority in 2020, which was particularly relevant to the public-school bus industry, or the first three quarters of 2021, or - Significant decline in gross receipts If a business experienced at least a 50% decline in gross receipts in a 2020 calendar quarter compared to the same 2019 calendar quarter or at least a 20% decline in gross receipts in a 2021 calendar quarter compared to the same 2019 calendar quarter, or - Qualified as a recovery startup business for the third or fourth quarters of 2021.
+- Suspension of operations If business operations were fully or partially suspended due to orders relating to COVID-19 mandated by an appropriate government authority in 2020 or the first three quarters of 2021, or - Significant decline in gross receipts If a business experienced at least a 50% decline in gross receipts in a 2020 calendar quarter compared to the same 2019 calendar quarter or at least a 20% decline in gross receipts in a 2021 calendar quarter compared to the same 2019 calendar quarter, or - Qualified as a recovery startup business for the third or fourth quarters of 2021.

 The qualification most at issue is the "suspension of operations" - that's where the IRS is seeing most of the aggressive positions and outright fraud rooted.
+Click here for a detailed discussion of the IRS guidance in this area.